Hidden Breakthroughs in Language Model Training: Introduction

-This work shows that in fact, a model undergoes many breakthroughs during training, most which are concealed when averaging all data into a single loss curve.
-Instead, we divide up the loss curve in two different ways to find hidden breakthroughs.
+This work shows that in fact, a model undergoes many breakthroughs during training, but most are concealed when averaging all data into a single loss curve.
+Instead of averaging, we divide up the loss curve in two different ways to find hidden breakthroughs.
 First, we \textbf{disaggregate} the \textbf{aggregate} loss into losses on individual examples.
 By clustering the individual loss curves, we identify subsets of data that experience synchronized changes in loss, implying that they rely on the same conceptual breakthrough.
 However, any individual example might benefit from \textit{multiple} breakthroughs; such an example may undergo changes synchronized with different data subsets at different times.
 Furthermore, distinct concepts might appear simultaneously, erroneously merging their data clusters.
-This means we may have to identify multiple separate breakthroughs which affect the loss curve of a single example.
+To recover the underlying learned concepts, we may have to identify multiple separate breakthroughs which affect the loss curve of a single example.

 To disentangle these effects for a single sample, we separate the optimization space into specific gradient directions.
 When the loss changes during training, it is the result of movement across all parameters in a high-dimensional space.
 We \textbf{decompose} this loss change from an \textbf{exact} trajectory in the full-rank parameter space into a collection of movements along each dimension.
 By analyzing these loss curves along specific basis vectors, we identify conceptual breakthroughs that rely on particular directions of movement.
 The latter analysis permits further granularity in clustering data, as final performance on an individual example may rely on multiple conceptual breakthroughs, each corresponding to a particular linear direction in training.
 In summary: